 STEVE HERON OAM

-Steve’s stories combine these elements in varying quantities to create books that touch and tickle hearts.
+He blends the elements of heart, hope, humour and help to create children's books that touch and tickle hearts.

-Picture book, Where Ya Goin’? is under contract, with Wild Eyed Press scheduled for release in 2021.
+- Picture book, Where Ya Goin’?
+Wild Eyed Press – August 2021

 A champion of wellbeing for children, he has been called an affirmative vandal and a hooligan of hope.